numberscope/frontscope/doc/making-a-visualizer.md

 ## Where to put your visualizer

-However you made it, when a visualizer is ready for Numberscope users, place the file containing its class definition and export module in the folder `src/visualizers`.
+However you made it, when a visualizer is ready for other Numberscope users, place the file containing its class definition and export module in the folder `src/visualizers`.
 When the frontscope client runs, it'll find your visualizer and compile it at runtime.